kashapovd/PCF8814-Nokia-1100-LCD-library/README.md

 PCF8814 supports I²C, 4-wire and 3-wire SPI interfaces to communicate.
 In this library used 3-wire SPI (just software by bitbanging, hardware in the future).
-My LCD version (from the phone Nokia 1100) doesn't have 4-wire SPI and I²C outputs.
+My LCD version (from the legendary Nokia 1100) doesn't have 4-wire SPI and I²C outputs.

 #### PCF8814: